Cirq Triage

 • responsiveness - people can get their work done - we don't want to block community / our team members.

 • clean workspace - stale PRs are wasteful as clutter is cognitive cost for maintainers.
-Stale PRs also a resource cost on Github - eating into other contributors' capacity to execute Github Actions / checks.
+Stale PRs also a resource cost on GitHub - eating into other contributors' capacity to execute GitHub Actions / checks.

 Who